shambhavipriyam/writing_econ_intro/README.md

 # Introduction to Writing in Economics

-This repo is created for the Workshop on Introduction to Writing in Economics for the students of St. Xavier's College, Mumbai
+This repo is created for the Workshop on Introduction to Writing in Economics for the undergraduate students of St. Xavier's College, Mumbai

 Date: March 12, 2021